CoKayne/Canvas-File-Links/README.md

 ---

 ### Feedback and Support
-If you encounter any issues or have suggestions, feel free to open an issue on the [GitHub repository](#) or contact me directly via [email/link].
+If you encounter any issues or have suggestions, feel free to open an issue on the [GitHub repository](#).